r-devel/rcwg/working_documents/install_r_macos.md

     </details>

-For the remaining instructions, run the code within Terminal.app
+For the remaining instructions, code should be run within Terminal.app

 1. Install GNU Fortran (gfortran) from the binary at
     <https://mac.r-project.org/tools/>.
 This version is prepared